-Oregon StreamNet staff continued a partnership with ODFW Recovery Planning staff throughout the year to coordinate data standardization, DES updates, flow configuration and data sharing documents, metadata and efficient exchange ofCAP and Recovery data to StreamNet and the ODFW Salmon & Steelhead Recovery Tracker.
-In 2021, with other funding, Oregon updated and submitted coastal coho natural origin spawner abundance and adult recruits per spawner estimates to StreamNet.
+Oregon StreamNet staff continued a partnership with ODFW Recovery Planning staff throughout the year to coordinate data standardization, DES updates, flow configuration and data sharing documents, metadata and efficient exchange of CA and Recovery data to StreamNet and the ODFW Salmon & Steelhead Recovery Tracker.
+In 2022, with other funding, Oregon updated and submitted coastal coho natural origin spawner abundance, adult recruits per spawner, and parr abundance estimates to StreamNet.
 Recovery populations in the Lower Columbia, Middle Columbia, Snake River and Coast coho (other funding) data were also processed and uploaded to the ODFW Recovery Tracker public website (http://odfwrecoverytracker.org/).

 StreamNet supported the proposal to develop the Oregon Salmon Recovery Tracker website from its inception in 2010 and took over hosting the system upon its completion.
 Oregon StreamNet continues to maintain the system, which allows users to explore and download information related to salmon conservation and recovery in Oregon.
-The system was targeted to undergo major technical updates in 2020 but has been postponed until sometime in 2022; therefore, the public website may be unavailable at times throughout the year.
+The system was targeted to undergo major technical updates in 2020 but has been postponed as we develop design specifications, which will be complete early in 2023.
+We also anticipate the new or updated application will be completed in 2023.